BEST TIME TO START TREATMENT

 This will vary, of course, depending on the nature of the problem.
 Many orthodontic problems require only limited treatment.
 You may be surprised to discover that orthodontics is less expensive than you thought.

-Your orthodontist will be happy to discuss fees.
+Our orthodontists will be happy to discuss fees after a clinical examination and determination of your chief concerns.
 Our office offers flexible and convenient payment plans to help meet individual financial needs.
 In addition, many dental insurance plans now include orthodontic benefits.
-Of course, it’s important to keep in mind the lifetime value that orthodontics provides.

-As part of the Southeast Michigan community since 1968, we have helped many patients and families find their most beautiful smile.
+As part of the Southeast Michigan community since 1968, we have helped hundreds of thousands of patients and families find their most beautiful smile.
 Ask your family and friends about us and be sure to tell us who referred you when you come for your initial visit!

 It is wise for a consumer to investigate the value of any product or service.
 Most orthodontic patients will give it to you straight – orthodontics is one of the best investments they’ve ever made.
 Better self-esteem and better oral health are benefits that can last a lifetime.